Pinterest Hidden Image

 These vegan millionaire shortbread bars are made using just 6 core ingredients, with a few optional additions.

-• Vegan Butter.
-This is a key ingredient for millionaire shortbread, so make sure you use vegan block butter (buttery sticks) and not spreadable margarine.
-It creates a ”buttery” shortbread crust and also helps to flavor and set the caramel.
+• Vegan Butter: This is a key ingredient for millionaire shortbread, so make sure you use vegan block butter (buttery sticks) and not spreadable margarine.
+It creates a ”buttery” shortbread crust and helps to flavor and set the caramel.

-• Ground Almonds.
-This is used in place of flour to make these millionaire bars gluten-free.
-Ground almonds also add a lovely flavor and soft consistency to the shortbread base.
+• Ground Almonds: Used in place of flour to make these millionaire bars gluten-free.
+Ground almonds add a lovely flavor and soft consistency to the shortbread base.
 I've included an option to make them with regular flour too!

-• Dark Chocolate.
-You'll want good quality dark chocolate, I use one that's 70%.
+• Vegan Dark Chocolate: You'll want good quality dark chocolate, I use one that's 70%.
 If you prefer milk chocolate you could try this homemade vegan milk chocolate.
+Alternatively, you can top the bars with rich chocolate ganache for a super soft topping.

 Pin

-1. Cook the caramel ingredients (apart from the sea salt and vanilla) in a saucepan and slowly bring the temperature to 120°C (248°F).
+Step 3: Cook the condensed milk, vegan butter, sugar, and sea salt in a saucepan and slowly bring the temperature to 120°C (248°F).
 Stir in the vanilla bean paste or vanilla extract if using.

 💬 FAQs